skbhagat40/Coursera-Stanford-Algorithms-Course/DSA_NOTES/HLD/README.md

   Cons -
   Data inconsistency.

   Write Heavy Read Super Heavy - Multi master multi slave systems.
+If one master goes down, online syncing - no data loss, quorum - would have updated to slave, new master eventually updates itself and other master.

-  Write Heavy - Multi master system.
+  Write Heavy - Multi master system with a LB.

   Other Appraoch To scale storage - Federated data systems. ( e.g Uber Eats vs Cab) Complex to implement coz of aggregation.